Nekiono/standalones/README.md

 # hst.sh script

+## Install

+You need curl to install and use hst.
+The binary will be saved to /usr/bin/hst - make sure you have the sufficient access permissions.

+`curl -sfL get.hst.sh | bash`

+## Why

+I found all other haste clients too hard to install or requiring too many dependencies (especially the official one).

+This just makes it a one-liner and doesn't require anything apart from bash, inbuilt commands, and curl.

+## Credit where it's due

 This contains the hst.sh script, adapted from [diethnis' hastebin standalone sh script](https://github.com/diethnis/standalones).

 The original is licensed under The Unlicense.